PixelRocket-Shop/html-tailwind-landing-boilerplate/README.md

-# HTML Tailwind Landing Template
+# HTML + Tailwind Landing Page Boilerplate

-This is a single-page website HTML boilerplate Built using TailwindCSS Version 4, Vite as the build tool, and Handlebar.js as the template engine.
-This is the starting point for my Tailwind HTML Landing page tutorials on YouTube.
+This is a flexible and modern HTML boilerplate for single-page websites.
+It uses **TailwindCSS v4**, **Vite** as the build tool, and **Handlebars** for templating.
+It’s designed to power the landing page tutorials on my YouTube channel — and it’s perfect for developers looking to build fast, customisable, static websites with dynamic structure.

+## 🚀 Features

+- ⚡ Built with Vite for super-fast development
+- 🎨 TailwindCSS v4 for styling
+- 🯙 Handlebars for templating with support for partials
+- 📂 Dynamic content sections driven by JSON data
+- 📨 Contact form powered by Formspree
+- 🔁 Live reload on changes (including partials)

+---

 ## App Preview

 [![Live Demo](https://img.shields.io/badge/Live_Demo-Visit-brightgreen?style=for-the-badge)](https://youtube-html-tailwind-landing-boilerplate.vercel.app)

+---

-## Installation & Usage
+## 📦 Installation & Usage

 ### Prerequisites

-Ensure you have the following installed:
+Make sure you have the following installed:

 - [Node.js](https://nodejs.org/) (v20 or higher)
 - [npm](https://www.npmjs.com/)

-### Steps
+### Getting Started

 1. **Clone the Repository**